Floorp-Projects/Floorp/testing/geckodriver/doc/Releasing.md

 4. Find the signed geckodriver archives in the [taskcluster index] by replacing %changeset% with the full release changeset id.
 Rename the individual files so the basename looks like 'geckodriver-v%version%-%platform%'.
-   Upload them all, including the checksum files for both the Linux platforms.
+   Upload them all, including the checksum files for the Linux platforms.

 5. Before announcing the release on GitHub publish the geckodriver crate as well on crates.io by running `cargo publish` from the release branch.